savob/savobajic.ca/content/projects/work/showseat.md

 <figure>
 <img src="/images/seat-labview-example.png">
-<figcaption>Fig. 2 - A generic example of the appearance of a LabVIEW program</figcaption>
+<figcaption>A generic example of the appearance of a LabVIEW program</figcaption>
 </figure>

 Once I squeezed my code into the overall program and added a panel for the user to set the set points, the system was good to go